SWITZERLAND. FURTHER TURN TO THE RIGHT SIDE

 SECURITY, INFLATION AND IRREGULAR IMMIGRATION

-After the 2019 elections and the “green wave” it seemed that environmental issues and the climate emergency were the most important priorities for Switzerland: the 2023 vote brought the issues of security, inflation and irregular immigration, all issues raised in his propaganda by the SVP.
+After the 2019 elections and the “green wave” it seemed that environmental issues and the climate emergency were the most important priorities for the Confederation: the 2023 vote brought the issues of security, inflation and irregular immigration, all themes covered in the election campaign by the SVP.

-The 43% increase in asylum applications in the first half of 2023 and the arrival of more than 65,000 refugees from Ukraine have provided the sovereignists with the tools to conduct their electoral campaign, based on the foreigner equals murderer axiom.
+The 43% increase in asylum applications in the first half of 2023 and the arrival of more than 65,000 refugees from Ukraine have provided sovereignists with the tools to wage their battle based on the foreign equals murderer axiom.

-“On social media – says theguardian.com – terrorist images have been seen: crimes committed by non-Swiss, bloody knives, hooded criminals, fists, bruised faces and frightened women.”
+«On social media – writes theguardian.com – terrorist images have been seen: crimes committed by non-Swiss, bloody knives, hooded criminals, fists, bruised faces and frightened women.”

 A propaganda with decidedly xenophobic tones which, in the end, however, bore fruit.

-The international context has also played into the hands of the SVP: the wars in the Middle East and Ukraine, with their consequences of refugees and increases in the cost of living, have changed the order of priorities.
+The international context has also played its part: the wars in the Middle East and Ukraine, with their consequences of refugees and increases in the cost of living, have changed the order of priorities.

-Switzerland, they say from the SVP, must be more sovereign, neutral, independent than in the past.
+Switzerland, says the SVP, must be more sovereign, neutral, independent than in the past.

-From this reasons, for example, Blocher’s opposition to the sanctions decreed by the Federal Palace against Russia after the invasion of Ukraine:
+From this derives, for example, Blocher’s opposition to the sanctions decreed by the Federal Palace against Russia after the invasion of Ukraine:

 “By participating in this conflict, we have effectively become one of Russia’s enemies, for which we received congratulations from US President Joe Biden.
 This is regrettable because one day we will have to put an end to this conflict and Switzerland could have acted as a mediator.
 Furthermore, the last meeting between Putin and Biden before the war took place in Geneva in June 2021.
 Now, however, we can no longer act as mediators because for Moscow we are involved.”